matt-powelldev2784/shared-calendar/README.md

 Create shared calendar app with Tanstack CRA with file router, Tailwind, shadcn/ui and Firebase.

-- Front End: React, Tanstack Start, TypeScript, Firebase Firestore, Firebase Authentication and TailwindCSS.
+- Front End: React, Tanstack Router, TypeScript, Firebase Firestore, Firebase Authentication and TailwindCSS.
 - Allows users to create, manage, and share calendar events.
 - Users can send invitations to others, who can accept or decline event invites.
 - User authentication is implemented with Firebase Authentication and OAuth providers.